 5. Data transfer to third countries

-Where this is not possible, we base the transfer of data on exceptions of Art.
-49 GDPR, in particular your explicit consent or the necessity of the transfer for the fulfilment of the contract.
+Where this is not possible, we transfer personal data under Art.
+49 GDPR, in particular with your explicit consent or the necessity of the transfer for the fulfilment of the contract.

 If a transfer to a third country is intended and no adequacy decision or appropriate safeguards are in place, it is possible and there is a risk that authorities in the respective third country (e.g. intelligence agencies) may be able to gain access to the transferred data in order to record and analyze it, and that the enforceability of your data subject rights cannot be guaranteed.
 You will also be informed of this when you give your consent via the cookie banner.